jmielkeway/ccos4rbpi_volume0/chapter01/logging.md

     return;
 }
 ```

-Another temporary buffer of `16` bytes is allocated on the stack.
-This is to hold the reverse of the hex string as we chop of the modulo `16` until we exhaust the value of the `unsigned long` `x`.
-A do-while loop is the correct choice in case the value of `x` is `0`, we will end with `0x0` instead of just `0x`.
+Another temporary buffer of sixteen bytes is allocated on the stack.
+This is to hold the reverse of the hex string as we chop off the modulo sixteen at each iteration until we exhaust the value of `x`.
+A do-while loop is the correct choice.
+In case the value of `x` is zero, we will end with 0x0 instead of just 0x.

-We can now update our `cheesecake_main` function to make use of our spiffy new functionality:
+We can now update our `cheesecake_main` function to make use of format strings:

 ```C
 void cheesecake_main(void)